 Cuyahoga Valley National Park – Virginia Kendall Ledges Trail

-The Ledges Trail is probably one of our favorite hiking trails in Ohio!
+One of my absolute favorite hiking trails in Northeast Ohio is the Ledges Trail!
 This loop trail offers amazing rock formations, a bat cave (!!) and an overlook.
 My favorite feature is the rock stairs which were built by the Civilian Corps during the Great Depression.